-With many aging parents taking multiple prescriptions, and with physicians adding and changing medications and dosages to discover ideal solutions, it is crucial to know what to do with medications that are no longer needed or which have expired.
+With many aging parents taking multiple prescriptions, and with physicians adding and changing medications and dosages to discover ideal solutions, it is crucial to know how to properly dispose of medication safely once it is expired or no longer needed.
 There are several medication disposal options:

-- Check labels.
-The medication's label or informational literature might provide direction about how to properly dispose of the drug.
+Check labels.
+The medication's label or informational literature might provide direction about how to properly dispose of the medication.
 You can even check with the pharmacist for recommendations.

 For more help with medications, including medication reminders to ensure older adults take prescriptions exactly as recommended by the physician, reach out to the aging care experts at Midnight Sun Home Care.
 We’re also here to assist with a wide selection of aging care needs at home that improve wellbeing for seniors, including:

-Reach out to us at (907) 677-7890 to let us know more about the challenges a senior loved one is facing, and to ask about a complimentary in-home consultation to allow us to share with you more about our Anchorage, AK in home care help for seniors.
+Reach out to us at Midnight Sun in Anchorage at (907) 677-7890 to let us know more about the challenges a senior loved one is facing, and to ask about a complimentary in-home consultation to allow us to share with you more about our personal care in Anchorage, AK and surrounding communities.
 For a list of all of the communities we serve, please visit our Service Area page.